Beijing official says Chinese have no need for blocked websites

 An IOC evaluation team is in China this week, and the final decision on who gets the Games will be made in July.
 The only other city bidding is Kazakhstan's Almaty.

-Despite being blocked in China, Beijing 2022 organizers have set up official Facebook pages and Twitter accounts, aimed at a foreign audience, though to little apparent effect.
+Despite being blocked in China, Beijing 2022 organisers have set up official Facebook pages and Twitter accounts, aimed at a foreign audience, though to little apparent effect.

 The Beijing 2022 Twitter account, which sent its first tweet in early November, is only followed by some 550 people.
 Its official Facebook page has attracted just over 400 likes since it was sent up at about the same time.